zaki-ramadhan/katering-ibu-mobile-app/README.md

 ## 🤝 Collaboration

 This project is developed in partnership with local home-based catering businesses as part of a mandatory university course.
 Contributions and feedback are welcome!

-## 📄 License

-This project is intended for educational purposes and uses open-source dependencies as listed in the project files.

----

-**Developed by Zaki Ramadhan & Team | University Project**